The 8 ACTUAL Reasons Why Your Guitar Strings Are Breaking (No 6 We’ve All Done)

 This issue is more likely to happen on older guitars that have been around the block a few times.
 So check your metal frets for any rough edges or dents as these can cause your string to break with repeated playing friction.

-Don’t you feel a right idiot when that happens?
+Don’t you feel like a right idiot when that happens?

 Moreover, if you notice your strings aren’t snapping but they’re coming off by the tuning peg post, you're winding the string incorrectly.
 Stick around, because we've got the best string changing method for you to follow that'll turn you into a string changing ninja.

-Q. How many times should you wrap the string around a tuning peg?
+Q. How many times should you wrap the guitar string around a tuning peg?

 Now, you'll stumble across no end of nerdy debates about how string wind number affects tone and tuning.
 You want to know the truth?